Yesterday, our Pastor preached a Thanksgiving message that relied heavily on the nostalgia of family holidays. I can certainly relate to that.

 This all came to mind yesterday as I listened to the sermon.
 The warm nostalgia stung rather than comforted.
 It occurred to me that I am not alone in fighting these feelings on the holidays.

-In Baptist churches, we often sing old standards such Count Your Blessings:
+In Baptist churches, we often sing old standards such as Count Your Blessings:

 When upon life’s billows you are tempest-tossed,